 - Notifies you of malware/virus infections on your network

 - Provides resources and tools to help you clean your infected computer

 - Informs you about good Internet habits and how to minimize the risks

-It is highly recommended that you install and maintain good and well-respected anti-virus software on your computer to prevent infection.
+We highly recommend you install and maintain well-respected antivirus software on your computer to prevent infection.
 Scan all email attachments with a virus program before downloading/executing/opening docs, even if they come from someone you know.

-Don't have anti-virus software?
-Norton Antivirus is included in the CenturyLink@Ease. support package, which is part of your CenturyLink High-Speed Internet service.
+Don't have antivirus software?
+Norton Antivirus is included in the CenturyLink@Ease™ support package, which is part of your CenturyLink High-Speed Internet service.